hubenchang0515/JunkSTM8/README.md

-# KuruKurumi-STM8Lib
+# JunkSTM8
-A simple example about stm8.
+A stm8s lib of on chip peripherals.
 Chinese Blog:www.kurukurumi.com